NFL picks, best bets, player, props: This Thanksgiving Day parlay returns 11-1

 After 10,000 simulations, SportsLine's model reveals its top NFL Thanksgiving Day parlay and best bets

 The NFL Thanksgiving Day games are often as anticipated as the food and family time which accompany the holiday, and the 2025 Thanksgiving NFL slate is among the best ever.
-Lions vs. Packers (+2.5) kicks things off at 1 p.m.
-ET, followed by Cowboys vs. Chiefs (-3) at 4:30 p.m.
-ET, with Ravens vs. Bengals (+7) the 8:20 p.m.
-ET nightcap, as Joe Burrow (toe) is expected to return.
+Lions vs. Packers (+3) kicks things off at 1 p.m.
+ET, followed by Cowboys vs. Chiefs (-3.5) at 4:30 p.m.
+ET, with Ravens vs. Bengals (+7.5) the 8:20 p.m.
+ET nightcap.
+Joe Burrow (toe) has been cleared to return in that one, though receiver Tee Higgins (concussion) has been ruled out.
 One could make an NFL parlay using those spreads, or incorporate picks on the total, with the money line, or by inserting NFL props.
 Baltimore enters in on a five-game winning streak this season, and it's won four straight versus Cincinnati, making the Ravens an attractive option with your Thanksgiving NFL parlay.

-As for those prop bets you could include, there is no shortage of stars to target, including Burrow, Jahmyr Gibbs, Patrick Mahomes, Travis Kelce, Dak Prescott and a well-rested Ja'Marr Chase.
+As for those prop bets you could include, there is no shortage of stars to target, including Burrow, Jahmyr Gibbs, Patrick Mahomes, Travis Kelce, Dak Prescott and a well-rested Ja'Marr Chase, who is coming off a one-game suspension.
 Prescott has multiple touchdown passes in five straight Thanksgiving Day games, but Kansas City has given up just 11 passing scores across 11 games this year.
 He has an over/under of 1.5 passing TDs versus the Chiefs, with NFL prop odds of -132 for the Over and an intriguing plus-money payout of +100 for the Under.
 Before locking in any Thanksgiving NFL picks or NFL parlays, be sure to see the NFL predictions and betting advice from SportsLine's proven computer model.

 LIMITED TIME: Use promo code CHAMPIONSHIP to get your first month at SportsLine for $1.
 JOIN NOW.